yskim0/GoogleSolutionChallenge_Handlang/README.md

 - All the team members had studied together before Solution Challenge.
 - Provide many APIs related to deep learning model
-    - We were able to do a lot of experiments. (inception-v3, fast-rcnn, custom CNN model) We want the world to see our impact.
+    - We were able to do a lot of experiments. (inception-v3, fast-rcnn, custom CNN model)

 <br>